xavimedi/reactjs/README.md

-# React
+# React & TypeScript

-The purpose of this repository is to document the development of my exploration into React JS for my portfolio website.
+The purpose of this repository is to document the development of my exploration into React JS & TypeScript for my portfolio website.

 ## Benefits